akash-network/console/README.md

 ## Database Structure

+Our project uses a dual ORM approach for database management:

+1. **Sequelize-TypeScript**:
+   - Used for defining the primary database schema.
+   - Schema definitions are located in [/shared/dbSchemas/](./shared/dbSchemas/).
-The database schema is defined using [sequelize-typescript](https://github.com/sequelize/sequelize-typescript) in [/shared/dbSchemas/](./shared/dbSchemas/).
-Models are separated into the following folders:
+   - Models are organized into the following folders:
      - **base**: Tables which are Cosmos generic and used for every chain
      - **akash**: Tables which are Akash-specific
      - **user**: Tables which are user-specific, containing tables for user settings and templates

+2. **Drizzle ORM**:
+   - Utilized in the API for database operations.
+   - Configuration can be found in `drizzle.config.ts` in the API directory.

+The use of both ORMs allows us to leverage the strengths of each:
+- Sequelize-TypeScript provides robust schema definition and migration capabilities.
+- Drizzle ORM offers type-safe queries and improved performance for API operations.

-For detailed information about the database structure, refer to the [Database Structure](#database-structure) section in the full README.
+For more details on the Drizzle ORM setup and usage, refer to the `drizzle.config.ts` file in the API directory.

+Note: We're planning on migrating all the models to drizzle eventually, so when you want to add new tables please add them using drizzle.

 ## Environment Variables

+Our project uses a structured approach to manage environment variables across different applications and environments:

+1. Each app under the `apps/` directory has its own `/env` folder.
+2. Inside each `/env` folder, you'll find:
+   - `.env.sample`: A template file showing the required environment variables.
+   - `.env.local`: For local development (git-ignored).
+   - `.env.staging`: For staging environment.
+   - `.env.production`: For production environment.

+We use **dotenvx** for managing and loading environment variables, which allows for features like variable interpolation.

-Environment variables follow the standard Next.js behavior.
-Files like `.env.local` or `.env.production` are automatically loaded based on the environment.
-We use **dotenvx** for managing and loading environment variables, allowing features like variable interpolation.
+Environment variables follow the standard Next.js behavior, with files like `.env.local` or `.env.production` automatically loaded based on the current environment.

+To set up your local environment:
+1. Copy `.env.sample` to `.env.local` in the respective app's `/env` folder.
+2. Fill in the required values in `.env.local`.

+Note: Never commit sensitive information in `.env.sample` or any non-local .env files to version control.

 ## Contributing